-Learning Principles and Instructional Methods for the Adult Learner program outcomes are introduced.
+This is the second of four didactic-practicum dyads specific to the Nurse Educator role.
+Basic principles of curriculum design and formulation of program outcomes are introduced.
 The focus is on course planning, with emphasis on evidence-based educational strategies and learning activities that facilitate learning in a variety of settings.
-Online seminar and preceptored practicum activities assist the NE student to demonstrate application of theoretical principles and specific teaching-learning strategies in clinical, simulation, online and classroom instructional situations.
+Online seminar activities assist the NE student to apply theoretical principles and specific teaching-learning strategies in clinical, simulation, online and classroom instructional situations.
 A particular focus is effective communication between teacher and learner and sensitivity to varying needs of learners based on culture, disabilities, and educational background.
-Integration of core professional nursing values and the core concepts of clinical decision-making, communication, and cultural competence into the curricular plan are discussed.
-There are 75 hours of preceptored practicum in this course.
+Integration of core professional nursing values and the core concepts of clinical decisionmaking, communication, and cultural competence into the curricular plan are discussed.
+NOTE: Students registered for NURSG 610 must also register for NURGP 610 in order to complete the course requirements and receive credit for this course.